developersCradle/reactive-programming/README.md

 - [ ] Remove numbers from packages (from projects and transfer to IntelliJ).
 - [ ] Do the IO model chapter for simplicity’s sake.
 - [ ] You can check the [Virtaul Thread](https://www.udemy.com/course/java-virtual-thread/) vs reactive programming.
+- [ ] Do the `Mono - From Future` after the done with the multithreading.

 <p align="center">
     <img id="Build Reactive MicroServices using Spring WebFluxSpringBoot" src="Spring WebFlux Masterclass Reactive Microservices caption.PNG" style="width:900px;height:90px;">